Atomic saturation of reduced powers: A counterexample

-In \S2 we generalize \cite[Ch.VI,2.6]{Sh:c} to filters, using the class of relevant $\RSP$'s $\bold r$ being closed under reduced powers (being a Horn class, see \ref{c7}).
-Can we generalize the result of Malliaris-Shelah \cite{MiSh:998}?
-It seems that we can give a counter-example.
+In \S2 we generalize \cite[Ch.VI,~2.6]{Sh:c} to filters, using the class of relevant $\RSP$'s $\mathbf r$ being closed under reduced powers (being a Horn class, see \ref{c7}).
+Can we generalize the result of Malliaris-Shelah \cite{Sh:998}?
+Here we give a counter-example.